A Comprehensive Multipolar Theory for Periodic Metasurfaces: Multipolar calculation of the scattering field from a 2D array in Cartesian and vector spherical harmonics basis: General Equations

 where $\{j,j'\} = \{1,2,3\}$ and $\{v,v'\} = \{\rm e,\rm m\}$.
 The expressions do not have a subscript '0' as they are valid for the particles independent of whether we consider them isolated in free space or as a part of the lattice.
 In this work, the use of the normalized polarizability matrix and the choice of transformer tensors such that $\bar{\bar{F}}_j = (\bar{\bar{F}}_j^{-1})^\dagger$ ($\rightarrow$ \textit{Appendix E}) enabled the formulation of simpler formulas than the case of Ref.~\citenum{mun2020describing}.
 This has become possible by defining, herein, the multipole and the fields in Cartesian coordinates as provided in \textit{Appendix C}.
-Therefore, a scattering particle can be described either in the Cartesian or the vector spherical harmonics basis and be replaced by the respective T- or polarizability matrix, as depicted in Fig.~\ref{fig1}b, simplifying, subsequently, the analysis extensively.
+Therefore, a scattering particle can be described either in the Cartesian or the vector spherical harmonics basis and be replaced by the respective T or polarizability matrix, as depicted in Fig.~\ref{fig1}b, simplifying, subsequently, the analysis extensively.

 The normalized polarizability matrix of three objects with three different symmetries (spherical, cylindrical, and helical) are shown up to octupolar order in Fig.~\ref{FIG:latticeFull} Row II.
 For the interested reader and completeness, the vector spherical harmonics counterpart of the figure is plotted in the \textit{Supp.
-Info.} Fig.~S1.
-While for the polarizability of the isotropic particle analytical solutions are at hand based on Mie theory, the polarizability of the nonspherical particles has been obtained from full-wave numerical simulations based on the finite-element method as described in \textit{Appendix A}.
+Info.} Fig.~S3.
+While analytical solutions for the polarizability of isotropic particles are available via the Mie theory, the polarizability of the non-spherical particles has been obtained from full-wave numerical simulations based on the finite-element method as described in \textit{Appendix A}.
 These numerical simulations are the only full-wave simulations involved in our analysis.
-They constitute the base, as they provide the information on how a single particle scatters light.
-Nevertheless, once it is calculated and stored, in can be reused in all future calculations that consider the same particle.
+They constitute the base, as they provide information on how a single particle scatters light.
+Nevertheless, once it is calculated and stored, it can be reused in all future calculations that consider the same particle.